FUTURE COMPLICATION FROM TBI INCREASED DEMENTIA RISK – MN LAWYERS

 TBI patients need long-term monitoring

-If you have sustained a TBI Traumatic Brain Injury or concussion from a car accident or other accident in Minnesota, please call us and speak with an experienced attorney for a free consultation.
 Our MN TBI accident lawyers have more than 25 years’ experience successfully representing hundreds of people injured in an auto accident and other types of accident throughout MN.
-We have offices in Edina, Minneapolis, St. Louis Park and Woodbury where you can meet with an attorney to discuss your TBI case and future issues that may arise.
+We have offices in Edina, Minneapolis, St. Louis Park and Woodbury.
 Our brain injury lawyers also meet at the accident victim’s home or hospital throughout Minnesota.
+You can meet with an attorney to discuss your TBI case and future issues that may arise.